tinsaye-simeneh/Frontend-Mentor-notification_page/README.md

 ### What I learned

-This project teaches me how to use bootstrap and how to use it to make a responsive website.
+This project teaches me how to use CSS Grid and flex box and how to use it to make a responsive website.
-Additionally, the use of media queries, CSS Grid and also the design workflows.
+Additionally, the use of media queries and also the design workflows.
 ## Author

 - Github - [@tinsaye-simeneh](https://github.com/tinsaye-simeneh)